Offline Listening with SoundCloud

 Create a section of the app for aggregating all offline content.
 Improve storage functionality to ease data and storage anxiety.

-After synthesizing all the data and my audits, I sketched solutions for each part of the experience.
-Then I built flows, which I hung to chat about and collaborate with my teammates.
+After synthesizing all the data and my audits, I explored potential solutions like an “offline filter” and an “offline mode” & sketched solutions for each part of the experience.
+Then I built flows, which I hung up around the office to chat about and collaborate with my teammates.

 Key Takeaways of Testing Results

-After synthesizing the latest research, our scope enlarged to include three additional key takeaways: education for free users, education for new subscribers regarding sub-offerings, and clarification of the differences between “Like” and “Save.”
+After synthesizing the latest research, our scope enlarged to include improvements to education for free users, education for new subscribers regarding sub-offerings, and clarification of the differences between “Like” and “Save,” or “decoupling”.

 I identified places in the existing feature onboarding experiences for both free and subscription users where we could introduce educational tooltips to help users understand what they purchased or subscribed to, how to build their collection, and how to save offline.